Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 -------------

 The whole point of asynchronous code architectures is that we break our code down into small tasks.
-Implementing our own Future's is great for the very edge of our Rust code where we're waiting on some sort of I/O from outside our program, or something like a compute heavy task we control.
+Implementing our own Futures is great for the very edge of our Rust code where we're waiting on some sort of I/O from outside our program, or something like a compute heavy task we control.

-Most of the time we won't necessarily even be doing that though, as there are lots of crates for dealing with common I/O tasks, like reading files, accessing databases, or downloading files.
+Most of the time we won't necessarily even be doing that, though, as there are lots of crates for dealing with common I/O tasks, like reading files, accessing databases, or downloading files.
 Most of the time, we just need to glue those bits together.

 This is where async/await comes in.
 We can make any block of code or any function a Future with the async keyword.
-Lets try that out with our existing `block_thread_on` executor:
+Let's try that out with our existing `block_thread_on` executor:

 ```rust